Welcome to the Dialogue.

-Professional Dialogue is a special form of group conversation that facilitates open and honest sharing of thinking, by free exchange, without an agenda.
-In dialogue, everyone can experience everyone else’s point of view fully and equally.
-In carefully and safely facilitated open dialogue spaces, we encourage the observation of our own thinking and language.
-This shifts stuck patterns, releases potential and generates new knowledge, allowing everyone to learn experientially how to create a better environment, whatever and wherever that may be.
+To appreciate the true power of Dialogue, it is important to differentiate the word from other definitions.
+This special form of group conversation involves an agreement to engage in open and honest sharing of thinking, by free exchange, without agenda.
+It’s a place where everyone can experience everyone else’s point of view fully and equally and ‘unity in diversity’ can be reached.
+Skilled facilitators carefully and safely encourage a sense of equity and authenticity via the group’s dynamics, thinking and language.
+The Dialogue approach shifts stuck patterns, releases potential and generates new knowledge, allowing everyone to learn experientially and enable right action together.
 A range of easily learned skills, led by the Dialogue Practices help to deepen insight and trust for forging new solutions and action, both individually and collectively.

 1-2-1 Coaching & Mentoring

-Dialogic coaching and mentoring is formed of the helping relationship; a creative, thought-provoking process to heal, inspire and maximise potential, which can be personal, professional or a combination of both.
-It is a skilled process which includes facilitating deep dialogue with skilled listening, questioning, providing feedback, direction and encouragement and is used with private individuals to teams.
-Read about our coaching.
+Coaching and mentoring is formed of the helping relationship; a creative, thought-provoking process to help heal, inspire and maximise potential, which can be personal, vocational or both.
+Coaching is a skilled process which uses deep listening, appreciation and enquiry, providing deep insight and personal encouragement.
+Read about our certified coaches.